How to be an OCD ally: a short guide

 - 2 min read

 A - Affirm.
-People with OCD just need to be listened to.
-They don’t want your advice, they don’t want your help.
-They just need someone to recognize their struggle.
-What they certainly do not need is for someone to dismiss their struggle.
-They can’t get rid of their intrusive thoughts, so by saying things like “don’t worry about it,” or “it’s fine” can isolate someone with OCD.
-Instead, if someone tells you about their OCD, I encourage you both to sit with the uncomfort by saying “I’m so sorry, it sounds like OCD is being really loud today” or “OCD sucks, I’m sorry it’s bothering you right now.”
-You don’t need to fix it.
-People with OCD are strong, they know what to do!
+Saying things like “don’t worry about it,” or “it’s fine” can isolate someone with OCD.
+Instead, if someone tells you about their OCD, I encourage you to say “I’m so sorry, it sounds like OCD is being really loud today” or “OCD sucks, I’m sorry it’s bothering you right now.”
+Then, ask if there’s something you can do to help.
+Here’s an idea:

 D - Do not do their compulsions for them.
 Sometimes people with OCD may ask for reassurance as a compulsion.
-If someone you know has OCD and they ask for reassurance on something, I urge you to ask them, “Is this OCD” or “Are you doing a compulsion”.
-This way, you can help them identify compulsive behavior and additionally prevent them from engaging in it.
+If someone you know has OCD and they ask for reassurance on something, I urge you to gently ask them if their questioning is a compulsion.
+If they say yes, it is helpful to say “I’m not going to reassure you because I believe that you can sit in this discomfort.
+I believe in you.
+You are so strong.”
+Do not reassure the OCD, but reassure the person that they are so brave and strong and that you are there for them.

 Use BEAD - add another bead to your superpower bracelet: OCD Ally